Laura Horton: Storylines

 Laura returns in 2003 for the wedding of her daughter and again in June 2010, along with her ex-husband, Bill Horton, after receiving news that Alice Horton was extremely ill.
 Along with many other family members, she was reunited with her daughter, Jennifer, and reminisced about the wonderful times they shared with Alice.
 Laura was not happy when she caught Bill talking to Kate at the Horton house, which showed she was still not over their past together.
 Bill reminded Laura that Alice didn't judge and would have welcomed Kate's visit.
 Several days later, she received news from Maggie Horton that Alice died in her sleep.
 In April 2013, Jennifer goes to visit Laura after having relationship problems in Salem.

 In 2016, Abigail Deveraux develops signs of schizophrenia and begins seeing visions of Ben.
 Laura, with the help of Andre DiMera manage to fake Abigail's death in order to help her get through her schizophrenia.
 Laura, who previously had schizophrenia is well experienced with treating the condition, helps Abigail overcome her mental setback and agrees not to tell anyone that Abigail is alive (the only other person besides Laura and Andre who knew Abigail was alive, was her mother Jennifer - it was later revealed that Laura had informed Jennifer that Abigail is alive).

+Reception

+In 2020, Charlie Mason from Soaps She Knows placed Laura 13th on their list of the 35 most memorable characters from Days of Our Lives, commenting "Let's sorta blow past the 1990s version of the character that was originated by Susan Flannery and focus instead on her harrowing heyday, during which she was torn between good brother Mickey and bad seed Bill… who, and this can't be overstated, freakin' raped her."
+Amanda Lynne from The List wrote that "some fans were stunned" when Laura died in 2021 due to "Laura's longtime presence in Salem", adding that "Laura's death was particularly sad because of her heartbreaking life".